Jezzamonn/phone-tree-of-despair/README.md

 ## Walkthrough 🐾

-For those who don't have the time or patience to figure out the full game, here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md).
+For those who are having trouble (or don't have the patience to figure out the full game), here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md)!

 ## Hosting costs 💸